cksystemsteaching/selfie/grader/introductory-assignments.md

 ### Exercises

-- Write the number 1337 in exponential notation.
+- Write the number 1337 in scientific notation.
-- Write the number 267938 in exponential notation.
+- Write the number 267938 in scientific notation.

 ## Binary Numbers